xoofx/xoofx.github.io/_posts/2020-03-21-stark-native-compiler.md

 It has proven over the years to be a sensible rule overall:

 - For value types, you often don't have much choice.
-If you don't specialize, you would have to go through quite some indirections to make the code shared (e.g query the size of an element type in an array everytime you want to access an element and index dynamically based on thi sizeof).
+If you don't specialize, you would have to go through quite some indirections to make the code shared (e.g query the size of an element type in an array everytime you want to access an element and index dynamically based on this sizeof).
 - For reference types, it also makes sense, as a reference type is occupying the same space (a pointer size) and access to them can be gated through interface calls which can be shared.

 I didn't change drastically these rules for Stark, but the implementation details are still different.
 Because we can have generic const literals (e.g `FixedArray<int, 5>`) it would require to change RyuJIT in order to support this new scenario.
 I would like to avoid as much as possible modifications to RyuJIT as it would complicate merging and future maintenance.
 So instead, **generics are expanded at IR build time**.
 This should also give more opportunities in the future to decide which generics should be shared or specialized.
 Typically, I would like to share structs which have the same layout of fields, it was mentioned in the original paper (Section `4.1 Specializing and Sharing`: "_That leaves user-defined struct types, which are compatible if their layout is the same with respect to garbage collection i.e. they share the same pattern of traced pointers_") but I don't think that this is something currently implemented in RyuJIT (thought It might have changed recently!).